JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 I wrote this plugin, because I tried several plugins promised to minify and combine my resources.
 Unfortunately non of them did that without JavaScript and/or CSS errors.
-This plugin stil in early phase, I will do more tests and probably make a few corrections as well.
+This plugin still in early phase, I will do more tests and probably make a few corrections as well.

 DESCRIPTION
 -----------